 Oral Hygiene for Infants and Children

 Infants may begin getting teeth as early as 4 months old.
-It is very important that you begin practicing good oral hygiene for your infant as soon as the first tooth has erupted into the mouth.
-Wipe the teeth gently with a clean, moist, soft cloth or gauze.
-Use of any toothpaste at this age is not necessary or recommended.
-As babies grow and more teeth erupt, use a small brush with a non fluoridated cleaning agent sometimes referred to as teaching toothpaste.
+It is very important to begin practicing good oral hygiene with your infant as soon as the first tooth has erupts.
+Wipe the teeth gently with a clean, moist, and soft cloth or gauze.
+Toothpaste at this age is not necessary or recommended.
+As your child grows and more teeth erupt, use a small brush with a non-fluoridated cleaning agent sometimes referred to as “teaching toothpaste.”
 It is important not to use fluoridated toothpaste until your child understands not to swallow it.
-Excessive ingestion of fluoride from toothpaste can cause staining of developing permanent teeth.
+Excessive ingestion of fluoride from toothpaste can cause the staining of their developing permanent teeth.

-Children should use a toothbrush that is size appropriate and have soft, rounded bristles.
-While you should encourage independence about healthy brushing habits, it is important that you ensure complete removal of food and plaque that can cause decay.
+Children should use a toothbrush that is size appropriate and has soft, rounded bristles.
+While you should encourage independence about healthy brushing habits, it is important to ensure the complete removal of food and plaque that can cause decay.
 As your child develops better hand control, teach them the following brushing method recommended for adults:

 - Hold the brush at a 45 degree angle towards the gum line

 - Move the brush in a small circular motion at the gum line covering 1-2 teeth at a time

 - Brush the length of the tooth using a sweeping motion.
 Repeat this sweeping motion 3-4 times, or until all plaque is visibly removed, making sure to brush the fronts and backs of all teeth